 Perched on the far south west corner of the Lake District Black Combe sits almost on top of the sea.
-There is an excellent path up the mountain and it is is possible to carry on in to the lands between Eskdale and the Duddon.
+The climb is via an excellent path up the mountain.
+Continue north in to rarely visited land between the Eskdale and Duddon valleys.

 My other suggestion is to climb Black Combe on a summer’s evening where the soft light does give a real feeling of peace and tranquility.
 Return the same way.
 The climb is initially quite steep but the path is excellent and height is quickly gained.
 With the quick gain in height many mountains appear seen from an unusual perspective.
 Wales, Ireland and Scotland can also be seen along with the Isle of Man as this whale back hill has sea views in three directions.